reet021/Ds_assignment1/Part-III/README.md

-## Part III – Web Service for TOPSIS
+# Part III – Web Service for TOPSIS

+## Description
-A web service was designed using Flask where users can:
+A web service was developed using Flask to perform TOPSIS through a web interface.

+## Features
 - Upload input CSV file
 - Enter weights and impacts
-- Provide email ID
+- Email ID validation
+- Generate TOPSIS result
-- Receive result CSV via email
+- Result delivery via email (simulated)

-Input validations are applied for weights, impacts, and email format.
+## Input Validation
+- Number of weights equals number of impacts
+- Impacts must be + or -
+- Weights and impacts are comma separated
+- Email format is validated

+## Technologies Used
+- Python
+- Flask
+- HTML
+- Pandas
+- NumPy

+## Note
+Email sending functionality is simulated for demonstration purposes.